 In fact, Theorem \ref{th.PMNC} will rely partly on Proposition \ref{pr.ExNC}.
 Hence we start with a sketch of proof of the latter proposition.

 \ni {\bf Sketch of proof of Proposition \ref{pr.ExNC}.} Item 1 follows from the fact that if one fixes a macroscopic scale $R>0$ as well as a fixed $\lambda\in \R$, then the RSW Theorem holds for rectangles of diameter bounded by $R$.
-This can be seen for example by using the results on the correlation length by Kesten (see the discussion in subsection \ref{ss.CL}).
+This can be seen for example by using the results on the correlation length by Kesten (see the discussion in Subsection \ref{ss.CL}).
 Once we have a RSW Theorem, then separation of arms as well as the quasi-mutliplicativity property can be established below the scale $R$ by now classical arguments.
 See for example \cite{PC,Nolin}.

-There are two ways to see why item 2 holds: either by generalizing Lemma \ref{l.main} to the case of these arm-events, or by using the fact that a RSW Theorem classically implies that plane-5-arms exponent and half-plane 3 arms exponent are equal to 2.
-The 6 arms estimate then follows from Reimer's inequality.
+There are two ways to see why item 2 holds: either by generalizing Lemma \ref{l.main} to the case of these arm-events, or by using the fact that a RSW Theorem classically implies that plane-5-arm exponent and half-plane 3-arm exponent are equal to 2.
+The 6-arm estimate then follows from Reimer's inequality.

 \ni {\bf Sketch of proof of Theorem \ref{th.PMNC}.} As in \cite{\GPSa}, we fix an annulus $A$ and we wish to construct a measure $\mu^A=\mu^A(\omega_\infty^\nc(\lambda))$ which is the limit in law of the counting measures for $\omega_\eta^\nc(\lambda)$ on its $A$-pivotal points.
 When $\lambda=0$ (i.e. the critical case), this measure was well approximated (in the $L^2$ sense) on the discrete lattice $\eta \Tg$ by a deterministic constant times the number $Y$ of mesoscopic squares of size $\eps$ which intersect the set of $A$-pivotal points.
 (Note that the parameter $\eps$ does not play the same role in \cite{\GPSa} and in the present paper).
 This deterministic constant was given by